 Q) Are we abandoning the Education market?

 No. PC/OpenSystems LLC is a major player in the education market with installations all over the US and Europe.
-We will continue to have a strong offering for educational customers whether it is the general Linspire desktop or Linspire Cloud which is a Chrome OS alternative for running web based applications.
+We will continue to have a strong offering for educational customers whether it is the general Linspire desktop or Linspire CE which is a Chrome OS alternative for running web based applications.

 Q) Speaking of Chrome OS, what do we have to offer customers thats not already fulfilled by Chromebooks?